DCS-training/Digital-Method-of-the-Month/DMM Docs/Text Analysis.md

 [**Anaconda**](https://www.anaconda.com/) - an open-scource set of libraries in R and Python; suitable for advanced text analysis using AI and machine learning

-**What are important considerations when doing text analysis?**

-Familiarize yourself with the vocabulary, including:

-**Tokens** : words, numbers, punctuation

-**Stopwords** : commonly appearing words often considered to be 'filler' or irrelevant (e.g. 'it', 'an', 'the', 'he', 'she')

-**Concordances** : list of a particular word in its usage contexts across a corpus

-**Stems** : root form of a word that may not be a word itself

-**Lemmas** : root form of a word that is itself a word

-Decide how much time you need or can spend cleaning your text (data)

-Keep in mind that you may need to format your text in different ways for the different questions you&#39;re investigating.

-For example: lowercasing (or &quot;casefolding&quot;) all words is useful when calculating word frequencies, but not when tagging parts of speech

-If your text has been digitized using OCR (optical character recognition) or HRT (handwriting recognition technology), it WILL NOT be a perfect copy of the physical text, unless someone has manually reviewed and corrected the digitized text.

-If your text is in multiple languages, you may need different models for each of them (ie. different lemmatizers, different NER models)

-If your text has been scraped from the internet, in particular social media, you may have web-specific features to deal with, such as URLs, DOIs, hashtags, emojis, images, and references to other users.
-You should consider whether these have value for your research project and how they should be treated.

-Figure out the optimal method to answer your research questions or meet the objectives of your project, and what you’re trying to measure.
-Are you focused on words, entities, topics, etc.?

-Figure out how to present the results of your data.

-Common preprocessing pipelines include cleaning, stopword removal (often using a standard list), stemming and/or lemmatizing.
-However, depending upon your research question, some (or all) of these preprocessing steps might not be suitable.

 ## **Additional Resources**

 LinkedIn Learning - available to all University staff and students from MyEd portal